-Yet historically, quantum theory was discovered twice in the span of a year, in two very different mathematical forms: Heisenberg’s matrix mechanics and Schrödinger’s wave mechanics.
-Because both frameworks yielded the exact same empirical predictions, they were quickly declared equivalent, and Schrödinger’s approach became the orthodox language of physics.
+Yet historically, quantum theory was discovered twice in the span of a year, in two very different mathematical forms: Heisenberg's matrix mechanics and Schrödinger's wave mechanics.
+Because both frameworks yielded the exact same empirical predictions, they were quickly declared equivalent, and Schrödinger's approach became the orthodox language of physics.
 But demanding only identical predictions is a low bar for equivalence.
 When we ask what these theories say about the underlying reality—and in particular, what they say about locality—they tell profoundly different stories~\cite{bedard_realism_2026}.

-As Deutsch and Hayden demonstrated~\cite{deutsch_hayden_2000}, Einstein’s demand had been sitting in Heisenberg’s formulation all along.
+As Deutsch and Hayden demonstrated~\cite{deutsch_hayden_2000}, Einstein's demand had been sitting in Heisenberg's formulation all along.
 In this picture, each subsystem carries its own strictly local ``descriptor''—a matrix that remains unaffected by actions performed on remote systems.
 Moreover, the description of a composite system is nothing more than the collection of the descriptors of the parts.
 This grants a separable, factorizable description of systems without denying entanglement.

-Everett’s original analysis was formulated in the Schrödinger picture, where the universal state decomposes into autonomous versions of a system, such as the observer-who-saw-0 and the observer-who-saw-1.
-The Heisenberg-picture analogue is that the system’s local descriptor can itself be refined into a collection of autonomous components~\cite{kuypers_deutsch_2021}, each encoding a definite outcome.
+Everett's original analysis was formulated in the Schrödinger picture, where the universal state decomposes into autonomous versions of a system, such as the observer-who-saw-0 and the observer-who-saw-1.
+The Heisenberg-picture analogue is that the system's local descriptor can itself be refined into a collection of autonomous components~\cite{kuypers_deutsch_2021}, each encoding a definite outcome.

-We are now equipped to face the challenge of Bell’s theorem.
+We are now equipped to face the challenge of Bell's theorem.
 The prevailing wisdom has long been that a local explanation is not just difficult, but impossible.
 As the physicist Nicolas Gisin famously put it: ``Quantum nonlocal correlations emerge, somehow, from outside space–time in the sense that no story in space–time can tell how they happen''~\cite{gisin_science_2009}.

 \emph{This chapter is that story}.
-It is a guided, non-technical front-end to my technical treatment, ``Explaining Bell Locally''~\cite{bedard_rspa_2025}, where the full formal development and additional details are worked out.
+It is a non-technical companion to ``Explaining Bell Locally''~\cite{bedard_rspa_2025}, where the full formal development and additional details are worked out.